cockroachdb/docs/src/current/v23.2/migration-strategy-live-migration.md

 - There's greater service availability with live migrations.
 You can failback to the source database at any point in the migration process, or if there are significant errors after cutover.
 - The impact of a migration on users is minimized by having very little downtime.
 - There's less internal coordination cost.
 For example, if other teams use the database, they can update their systems during the initial phase of the migration with no extended outage or maintenance window.
-- You can test the viability and scalability of your architecture on live production data.
+- If you use dual-writes, you can test the viability and scalability of your architecture on live production data.
 For example, you can tune the performance of CockroachDB before the cutover without affecting the performance of the production application.

 Disadvantages: